-We will be covering three items at the meeting:
+We will be covering four items at the meeting:

-- 1. receiving our consolidated financial statements for the year ended December 31, 2005, including the Auditors' report - 2. electing directors who will serve until the end of the next annual meeting of shareholders - 3. appointing Auditors who will serve until the end of the next annual meeting of shareholders, and setting their compensation.
+- 1. receiving our consolidated annual financial statements for the year ended December 30, 2006, including the Auditors' report - 2. electing directors who will serve until the end of the next annual meeting of shareholders - 3. appointing Auditors who will serve until the end of the next annual meeting of shareholders, and setting their compensation - 4. considering resolutions to amend three of our share compensation arrangements, the Deferred Profit Sharing Plan for Employees of Participating Associate Dealers, the Canadian Tire Corporation, Limited Share Purchase Plan and the Canadian Tire Corporation, Limited Amended and Restated Stock Option Plan.